lschw/worpbak/README.md

 copied but directly hardlinked on the destination as the mapping from the mv-record to the destination still exists.
-The rsync flag --no-inc-recursive is important to prevent rsync from starting the copy process before collecting all files, which can destroy the simultaneously transfering of source data and mv-record data.
+The rsync flag --no-inc-recursive is important to prevent rsync from starting the copy process before collecting all files, which can destroy the simultaneously transferring of source data and mv-record data.

 The mv-record is not required, the folder can safely be removed without